 In addition, click Action then select Scan for hardware changes.
 Well if the adapter appears listed under Unknown devices, update it.

 Press Windows key + S type cmd, right-click on the command prompt select run as administrator,

 - Type command netcfg -d and press enter key,

 - Note: If you get face any error while executing the command, try to run the command again on your computer.

 - Once done reboot your computer and check if the problem is resolved.

 Run the build in network troubleshooter that helps automatically detect for errors or outdated drivers that may be causing wireless network adapter missing and try to fix them automatically.

-- Press Windows key + I to open settings
+- Press the Windows key + I to open the settings

 - Go to Update & Security then select Troubleshoot from the left pane.